 New potatoes are small, tender potatoes that are harvested and eaten right away.
 They do not store well.
-Harvest new potatoes when the plants are finished flowering by digging around the edges of the plant with a garden fork and levering the bundle of potatoes up to expose them.
+When the plants finish flowering, dig around the edges of the plant with a garden fork and lever up the bundle of potatoes to expose them.
 (You're less likely to cut the tubers if you use a garden fork instead of a shovel.)
 Typically, the potatoes are about 4 inches to 6 inches deep in the soil.
 If you are careful, smaller potatoes can be left in place and gently replanted to allow them to continue growing.

-Though normally eaten right away, new potatoes can be stored for several months, though they won't keep as long as fully ripened and cured potatoes.
-Keep them in a dark location at a temperature 38F to 40F.
+While they are normally eaten right away, new potatoes can be stored for several months, but they won't keep as long as fully ripened and cured potatoes.
+Store new potatoes in a dark location at a temperature of 38 to 40 degrees.

-Ripened Potatoes for Storage
+Harvesting Ripened Potatoes for Storage

-Mature potatoes can be washed and eaten immediately, but if you plan to store them, don't wash the storing potatoes off, but instead let them sit out in a single layer for a couple of weeks to fully cure.
-Then brush off any dry soil, and store in a dark, cool place at 38 to 40 degrees.
+Mature potatoes can be washed and eaten immediately, but if you plan to store them, don't wash the potatoes; just let them sit out in a shaded location in single layer for a couple of weeks to fully cure.
+Then, brush off any dry soil, and store in a dark, cool place at 38 to 40 degrees.
 Stored potatoes should also be kept dry, so the refrigerator is not a good option.
 Discard any potatoes that have damaged skins (or eat them right away).
 Damaged potatoes won't keep as long in storage.
 Potatoes that have been fully cured and ripened in the ground may keep for several months.
-Avoid exposing them to light during storage, as this will turn the potatoes green.
+Avoid exposing them to light during curing and storage as this will turn the potatoes green.

 Keep Some Potatoes for Replanting

-If you want, you can keep some potatoes as "seeds" for replanting potatoes in the spring.
-Three to four weeks before planting time, bring your seed potatoes out into a warm, sunny area and cover them with moist burlap or moistened paper towels.
-Soon, the eyes will begin to grow green shoots sprouting from the "eyes".
-When planting time times, cut large potatoes into 2-ounce segments so that each segment contains a sprout.
+If desired, keep some as "seeds" for replanting potatoes in the spring.
+Three to four weeks before planting time, bring your seed potatoes out into a warm, sunny area, and cover them with moist burlap or moistened paper towels.
+Soon, the eyes will begin to grow green shoots.
+When planting time comes, cut large potatoes into 2-ounce segments so that each segment contains a sprout.
 Let the potato pieces sit out for a few days, cut side up.
 This allows a protective skin to form on the exposed flesh and helps to prevent disease.
 Once the cut side has turned dark, plant the pieces with the eye or sprout pointing up.
 Each potato segment will produce an entire hill of potatoes in a few months.